Black Seed

 📚 Study (International Journal of Pharmacology, 2009): Black seed improved sperm count and motility in infertile men.

-Black seed enhances immune response by increasing T-cell activity, strengthening the body’s ability to fight viruses and recover from infection.
+Black seed enhances immune response by increasing t cells.
+This strengthens the body and ability to fight viruses and recover from infections.

 📚 Study (Journal of Immunotoxicology, 2010): Thymoquinone increased both T-helper and cytotoxic T-cell activity.